wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 | TOKEN_STATE     | The state of the access token (ACTIVE)                                                           |
 | TOKEN_STATE_ID |                                                                                                  |

----

 #### IDN_OAUTH2_SCOPE

-When WSO2 Identity Server is used with a product such as the WSO2 API Manager, custom OAuth scopes can be defined.
+When the Identity Server is used with a product such as the WSO2 API Manager, custom OAuth scopes can be defined.
 The following table lists out the columns and a description of the values it contains.